Data Shapley in One Training Run: Additional Discussion

-\textbf{(2) Inability to value data contribution to a specific model.} Crucially, Retraining-based Data Shapley is not designed to value data contribution towards a specific model.
+\textbf{(2) Retraining-based Data Shapley is unable to assess data contribution to a specific model.} Crucially, Retraining-based Data Shapley is not designed to value data contribution towards a specific model.
 It attempts to quantify the average contribution of each training data point to models trained on different subsets of the data, rather than its contribution to the specific model trained on the full dataset.
 While one might interpret the former as an approximation of the latter, these two quantities can be quite different in practice, especially when the learning algorithm is randomized and sensitive to factors like random initialization and the order of the data points during training.
 More importantly, in most real-life scenarios, the primary interest lies in understanding the contribution of each data point to the specific model being trained and deployed.

-\textbf{(3) Unstable valuation results for stochastic training algorithms.} Furthermore, when the training algorithm involves randomness, such as in the case of SGD with random mini-batch selection, the corresponding utility function becomes a randomized function.
-Prior work \cite{wang2023data} suggests that this randomness can introduce substantial noise into the estimated Shapley values, rendering them unreliable and unstable.
+\textbf{(3) Retraining-based Data Shapley produces unstable valuation results for stochastic training algorithms.} Furthermore, when the training algorithm involves randomness, such as in the case of SGD with random mini-batch selection, the corresponding utility function becomes randomized.
+Prior work \citep{wang2023data} suggests that this randomness can introduce substantial noise into the estimated Shapley values, rendering them unreliable and unstable.
 This instability poses significant challenges for interpreting and using the resulting data valuations, as the scores may vary considerably across different runs of the algorithm, even on the same dataset.
 Consequently, this limits the practical applicability of Retraining-based Data Shapley when working with stochastic training algorithms, which are prevalent in modern machine learning.
+We note that similar vulnerabilities to learning stochasticity have been observed for LOO-based data influence scores (e.g., influence function \citep{koh2017understanding}) in several works \citep{basu2020influence, sogaard2021revisiting, nguyen2024bayesian}.

+\textbf{(4) Training hyperparameter choices in Retraining-based Data Shapley are unclear.} In machine learning, training hyperparameters (e.g., learning rate and batch size) typically need to be adjusted based on the size of the training dataset.
+This creates a \emph{fundamental ambiguity} when computing Data Shapley values: when evaluating the utility $\U(S)$ for different data subsets $S$, should we use the same hyperparameters as those optimized for the full dataset, or should we adjust them based on the subset size?
+This choice can significantly impact the calculated values.

 In-Run Data Shapley addresses all these issues, making it more desirable for specific scenarios.
 Firstly, it is computationally efficient as it computes data values during the training run, avoiding the need for multiple retraining iterations.
 This makes it feasible for modern large-scale ML models.
 Secondly, it aligns better with the purpose of data valuation by assessing the contribution of each data point to the specific model being trained, providing more relevant insights for real-world applications.
 Lastly, In-Run Data Shapley offers deterministic valuation results even with stochastic training algorithms, as it incorporates the specific sequence and randomness of the training process into the utility function.
 Therefore, for scenarios where computational efficiency, model-specific contributions, and result stability are critical, In-Run Data Shapley is a more suitable choice.